 For those looking to see how many miles a Tesla can drive on a full charge, we recommend reading our post: How Long Does It Take to Charge a Tesla?

 There, you will see models broken out by their charge times, and the expected EV mileage or range.
-The other answer, or what we aim to discuss here, is focused on Tesla's battery degradation over time and mileage before a Tesla battery replacement is needed.
+The other answer, or what we aim to discuss here, is focused on Tesla's battery degradation over time and mileage before a Tesla charger and battery replacement is needed.